 Preserved lemon (use just a little)

-2 teaspoons harissa (North African hot chili pepper paste); optional for a bit of heat and more spicePomegranate seeds
+2 teaspoons harissa (North African hot chili pepper paste); optional for a bit of heat and more spice.

-Toasted slivered or chopped almond or pistacios (scatter on top after plating)
+Toasted slivered or chopped almond or pistachios (scatter on top after plating)

 Watch me make this recipe: